 If there's a body part that a surgeon is capable of modifying, there’s probably a patient who's interested in changing it.
 But the cosmetic procedures listed below are more common than others.

-Like any other health care professional, a plastic surgeon must provide treatment to patients that is line with the appropriate standards of care.
+Like any other health care professional, a cosmetic surgeon must provide treatment to patients that is line with the appropriate medical standard of care.
+This is the legal yardstick against which a health care provider's actions (or inaction) is measure.
 If sub-standard care leads to patient injury, medical malpractice liability may follow.
+(Learn more about when it's medical malpractice and when it isn't.)

 To successfully sue for medical malpractice by a cosmetic surgeon, the plaintiff typically must establish: